 - fresh cilantro – a little more fresh cilantro never hurt either.

-This vegetarian white chili recipe is truly so easy to make.
+This vegan white chili recipe is truly so easy to make.
 The most prep you have to do is chopping the potatoes and onions.
 The rest mainly comes from canned veggies.

 Here’s a quick rundown of how to make this delicious chili recipe.